sparkplugstudios/sparkplugstudios.github.io/privacy.markdown

 ## Acknowledgement

 By using the website(s) or the services we provide you acknowledge your consent to the practices described herein.
-You also acknowledge your consent to the practices described within both this Cookies and Privacy document and also our Disclaimer.
+You also acknowledge your consent to the practices described within our [Disclaimer](/disclaimer).

 ### Privacy Policy Changes